voschezang/coding-handbook/goals-planning-strategy.md

 Convey the feeling of an ideal state.
 E.g.*"1000 songs in your pocket"*

 **Persona**
-A model of the target market or audience.
+A model (or proxy) of the target market or audience.
 E.g. a typical user with a certain background.

 **User Story**
 What value a given feature would bring to a given *persona*.
 E.g.: